Andereoo/TkinterWeb/docs/FAQ.md

 **How do I manage clicks and use custom bindings?**

 * The `on_link_click` configuration option can be used to assign a custom function to link clicks.
-Likewise the `on_form_submit` configuration option can be used for form submits.
+Likewise `on_form_submit` can be used to handle form submissions.
 See the [API reference](https://github.com/Andereoo/TkinterWeb/blob/main/tkinterweb/docs/HTMLFRAME.md) for more information
 * Like any other Tkinter widget, mouse and keyboard events can be bound to the HtmlFrame widget.
 See the [Tips and Tricks](https://github.com/Andereoo/TkinterWeb/blob/main/tkinterweb/docs/HTMLFRAME.md#tips-and-tricks) page for examples of binding navigation keys and opening menus on right-clicks.

 **TkinterWeb is crashing.
 Help?**